strimzi/proposals/050-Kafka-Node-Pools.md

 ### KRaft support

-To support the Kafka KRaft mode, a new field `role` will be added to the `KafkaNodePool` as well.
+To support the Kafka KRaft mode, a new field `roles` will be added to the `KafkaNodePool` as well.
 It will contain a list of roles (`controller` or `broker`) which the nodes in given pool should have.
 This will allow to use different configurations.
 For example, for a small cluster with shared broker and controller responsibilities: